Aotearoa: Origin

-Thomas Bracken's New Zealand anthem of 1878 was translated into Māori by T.H.
-Smith.
-New Zealand he called Aotearoa.
-This meaning was further entrenched with W.P.
-Reeves' 1898 history of New Zealand with the title Aotearoa: The Long White Cloud.
-James Cowan's 1907 version is entitled New Zealand, or Ao-te-roa (The Long Bright World).
-Johannes Anderson, in the same year, published Māori Life in Aotea.

-New Zealand in the later nineteenth century saw many non-Māori efforts to give it another name that best suited the perceived emerging national character, now that most of the non-Māori population had been born in the country – suggestions included Maoria, Maoriland, Zealandia, Aotearoa.

-The suggested Aotearoa, first popularised among Pākehā by Bracken's translated anthem, and Reeves' history, drew similar sorts of conflicting responses to those still heard today.
-Some newspaper correspondents at the time thought Aotearoa was "euphonious and beautiful, and is not a change, but a reversion to the original Nu Tirene".

 Mythology

 In some traditional stories, Aotearoa was the name of the canoe (waka) of the explorer Kupe, and he named the land after it.
-Kupe's wife Kuramārōtini (in some versions, his daughter) was watching the horizon and called "He ao!
+Kupe's wife Kūrāmarotini (in some versions, his daughter) was watching the horizon and called "He ao!
 He ao!" ('a cloud! a cloud!').
 Other versions say the canoe was guided by a long white cloud in the course of the day and by a long bright cloud at night.
 On arrival, the sign of land to Kupe's crew was the long cloud hanging over it.
 The cloud caught Kupe's attention and he said "Surely is a point of land".
 Due to the cloud which greeted them, Kupe named the land Aotearoa.